-  Pet insurance prices are specific to the animal in question and the type of coverage you want, so the sign up process begins with you providing information on the provider’s website about the species, breed, age and basic medical history of your pet.
+Pet insurance prices are specific to the animal in question and the type of coverage you want, so the signup process begins with you providing information on the provider's website about the species, breed, age, and basic medical history of your pet.
 You will then get a quote which you can adjust by changing your deductible, reimbursement percentage, annual limit, and coverage plan if the provider has a tiered pricing system.

-As a pet owner you’ve likely found that the most common costs you have for your animals, particularly young pets, is their routine exams.
+As a pet owner, you've likely found that the most common costs you have for your animals, particularly young pets, are their routine exams.
 While some insurers, such as Pets Best, cover exam costs, others do not.
 With some insurers, you may have to opt for a more expensive monthly premium to get them included.
-While such preventative treatment is a common expense, it’s worthwhile to do the math and see if it actually saves you any money.
-The money you have to add to your monthly premium may be more than your out-of-pocket cost for 1 or 2 annual checkups, depending on the insurance provider and it’s fees.
+While such preventative treatment is a common expense, it's worthwhile to do the math and see if it actually saves you any money.
+The money you have to add to your monthly premium may be more than your out-of-pocket cost for 1 or 2 annual checkups, depending on the insurance provider and its fees.

 It is very rare for any pet insurance provider to cover pre-existing conditions.
 However, some providers, such as ASPCA, will cover conditions that have been cured and have shown no symptoms for at least 180 days.